mcneel/developer.rhino3d.com/content/en/guides/compute/features/index.md

 ## Compute can:
+  * Run on Windows and Linux Servers (Ubuntu 24.04 and AmazonLinux 2023).
   * Calculate Grasshopper definitions online in a serial or parallel solutions.
   * Manipulate Rhino (3DM) and other file types anywhere on the net.
   * Call to over 2400+ geometric operations on custom objects from within existing processes online.
 Including points, curves, surfaces, meshes and solids.